sur16-cse/push_notification_flutter/README.md

 - set up and change (optional) package name : The package name will be available in the ./android/app/build.gradle file of your Flutter project.

--After register:  google-services.json file which will link our Flutter app to Firebase Google services.
+- After register:  google-services.json file which will link our Flutter app to Firebase Google services.
 We need to download the file and move it to the ./android/app directory of our Flutter project.

--Add Firebase Configurations to Native Files in your Flutter Project: root-level (project-level) Gradle file (android/build.gradle), we need to add rules to include the Google Services Gradle plugin.
+- Add Firebase Configurations to Native Files in your Flutter Project: root-level (project-level) Gradle file (android/build.gradle), we need to add rules to include the Google Services Gradle plugin.
 ```
 buildscript {
     repositories {